carenalgas/popochiu/docs/src/getting-started/creating-a-game-stub.md

 The character scene shows nothing.
 That's because we've set no sprite for our character.
 Popochiu characters support a full set of standard and custom animations, but since we are only stubbing the game, we'll just set a static sprite for now.

-If you don't have a spritesheet ready for your character, you can download [this one](https://github.com/carenalgas/popochiu_2-sample_project/blob/16fc323f1c63388e6b97a30d678aa71e6e1d9db9/game/characters/goddiu/goddiu.png) from the demo game.
+If you don't have a sprite sheet ready for your character, you can download [this one](https://github.com/carenalgas/popochiu_2-sample_project/blob/16fc323f1c63388e6b97a30d678aa71e6e1d9db9/game/characters/goddiu/goddiu.png) from the demo game.
 Save it into your project, in the `game/characters/<your character name>/` folder, and rename it as you see fit.

 !!! tip
-    You can actually save the spritesheet anywhere in your project, but keeping it in the Character folder makes the project structure more tidy and maintainable.
-You may want to create subfolders to organize assets, but we strongly advice to start simple and reorganize only when it's necessary.
+    You can save the spritesheet anywhere in your project, but keeping it in the Character folder makes the project structure more tidy and maintainable.
+You may want to create subfolders to organize assets, but we strongly advise starting simple and reorganizing only when it's necessary.

-To set the character sprite, go back to your editor and select the **Sprite2D** node in you character's scene (_6_), then locate your spritesheet filename in your file manager (_7_).
+To set the character sprite, go back to your editor and select the **Sprite2D** node in your character's scene (_6_), then locate your sprite sheet filename in your file manager (_7_).
 Select and drag it to the **Texture** property in the inspector (_8_).

 ![Set Character's sprite](../assets/images/getting-started/game_stub-character-6-set_texture.png "Drag and drop the spritesheet in the Sprite2D texture")

 You can see from the screenshot that the entire image is now visible in the Character scene.
-Of course we want to select just a single sprite from the spritesheet.
-For that, head to the **Animation** section in the inspector and set **Hframes** and **Vframes** value to match the number of sprites in the spritesheet, like this (_9_):
+Of course, we want to select just a single sprite from the sprite sheet.
+For that, head to the **Animation** section in the inspector and set **Hframes** and **Vframes** values to match the number of sprites in the sprite sheet, like this (_9_):

 ![Set Character's sprite frames](../assets/images/getting-started/game_stub-character-7-set_frames.png "The example asset is a four-by-four matrix of sprites, so we are setting horizontal and vertical frames accordingly")